-As a rule of thumb, the financing should match the benefit received by the taxpayer and be paid for accordingly.
+As a rule of thumb the financing should match the benefit received by the taxpayer and be paid for accordingly.
 For example:

 One lifecycle maintenance project is the annual paved and surface treated roads program.
-This is an annual program and expenses are paid as incurred from the annual lifecycle budget.
-The people that drive on the road currently are the individuals who benefit and should, therefore, be paying today for the upkeep or use of the road.
+This is an annual program that is budgeted at approximately \$10 million per year and expenses are paid as incurred from the annual lifecycle budget.
+Who benefits from the roads that are being maintained?
+The people that drive on the road currently are the individuals who benefit and should therefore be paying today for the upkeep or use of the road.

-If, for example, a new multi use sports complex was built and debt was used to finance this asset, the payments would go out over time for that asset and it is being matched to the citizens that are using the facility, providing intergenerational equity.
-Similarly, if the ongoing maintenance on the new asset is paid on a pay-as-you-go basis, it is also the citizens that are using the facility today that will be paying for those expenses through their taxes.
+If for example a new sports complex was built and debt was used to finance this asset, the payments would go out over time for that asset and it is being matched to the citizens that are using the facility.
+Similarly, if the ongoing maintenance is paid on a pay-as-you-go basis, it is also the citizens that are using the facility that will be paying for those expenses, through their taxes.
 The key is creating a match between those who benefit and those who pay.

-8.2.
-Pay-as-you go financing for Lifecycle Maintenance projects.
+2. Move to pay-as-you go financing for Lifecycle Maintenance projects